drabhishekcloud/Welltoodit/README.md

 Features
 ✅ Add Tasks: Quickly add new tasks to your list.

 ✍️ Mark as Coplete: Click on a task to mark it as completed.
-Copleted tasks are visually istinguished from peding ones.
+Completed tasks are visually istinguished from peding ones.

 🗑️ Delete Tasks: Remove tsks you no longer need with a single click.